-This is only required if the vertical height to reboard is more than 50cm, so it doesn’t include most canoes or kayaks
+This is only required if the vertical height to reboard is more than 50cm, so it doesn’t include most canoes or kayaks.
+A rescue stirrup is handy for fatigued paddlers, vital for people with limited upper body strength, and essential for anyone looking after others.

-If you’re paddling in darkness, fog, or snow, or if your craft is more than 6 meters long (like many double kayaks and expedition canoes) you’ll need a watertight light.
-If you regularly paddle at night, consider using a light that’s visible from all sides, so other boats can see you and react.
+If you regularly go night paddling, consider using a light that’s visible from all sides, so other boats can see you and react.

-If you plan on paddling somewhere that’s more than 1.852 kilometer (one nautical mile) you need to carry 12 flares.
+If you plan on paddling somewhere that’s more than 1.852km (one nautical mile) you need to carry 6 flares.
 Even if you’re exempt, think about where and when you paddle, and whether carrying flares could increase your safety in an emergency.

-Not required, but it’s worth knowing that small, non-metal boats are invisible on the radar systems of larger boats.
+Not required for boats under 20m, but it’s worth knowing that small, non-metal boats are invisible on the radar systems of larger boats.
 In high traffic waters or in restricted visibility you might want a GPS and a radio to advise bigger boats of your location.